chrisgrieser/nvim-scissors/README.md

   closest thing to a standard regarding snippets.
 It is used by [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and supported by most snippet engine plugins for nvim.
-- However, VSCode snippets are stored as JSON, which are a pain to modify manually.
+- However, VS Code snippets are stored as JSON, which are a pain to modify manually.
 This plugin alleviates that pain by automagically writing the JSON for you.